Phone-GWP-group

 Packaging colour psychology can have a surprisingly large impact on the success of your products

-Colours and their meanings
+Colours and their emotional associations

 • Red: Excitement, bold, youthful, passion, zeal, warmth, strength, power, action, enthusiasm, love, desire.